python-sprints/python-sprints.github.io/_posts/2018-05-01-pandas-doc.md

 - Join the [Gitter channel](https://gitter.im/py-sprints/pandas-doc-london) of the sprint

 In order to create a more inclusive environemnt, we host events specific for underrepresented groups in our events.
-This sprint is one of them, and is for **ladies only**.
+This sprint is one of them, and is for **gender minorities** (meaning women, trans, non-binary... but no men).